 ...the longest-living and longest-reigning British monarch, died at the age of 96 at Balmoral Castle in Scotland.

-To learn more follow the links on this site:
+To learn more, follow the links on this site:

-The Queen's Coronation
+The Queen's Coronation:

-Our Heritage of Freedom
+Our Heritage of Freedom:

 The Queen's funeral and committal services:

-The third and final of the 3-volume collection on the ‘Christian Foundations of the Common Law’ Volume 111: Australia by Prof Augusto Zimmermann (Connor Court, 2018).
+The third and final volume of the 3-volume collection on the ‘Christian Foundations of the Common Law’ Volume III: Australia by Prof Augusto Zimmermann (Connor Court, 2018).
+This final volume traces the historical and inextricable nexus between Australian law and Christianity.

-This final volume traces the historical and inextricable nexus between the Australian law and Christianity.
 While the Australian legal tradition cannot lay claim to the historical depth it has in America and England, it was undeniably built on a similar solid Christian foundation.
 To state that Christianity is infused in both the legal and governmental institutions and customs of Australia is a fact which history fully supports.
-To state this fact is not to be ‘intolerant’ of other cultures and religions, but to stress an undeniable truth.

 First the Battle of Beersheba led to the liberation of Jerusalem, the following year the Battle of Megiddo led to the liberation of Israel.
+Read more about the Battle of Megiddo at the website of The National Army Museum, London.

 Canon DJ Garland and Trans-Tasman Commemoration